HackYourFuture-CPH/python-and-data-science-tools/week4/homework.md

 4. Delete the columns that have null values == 141

-5.Print the title of the recipes that are vegetarian == TRUE and glutenFree == True
+5. Print the title of the recipes that are vegetarian == TRUE and glutenFree == True

-6.How many vegan recipes are there (Vegan = Vegetarian and dairy free)?
+6. How many vegan recipes are there (Vegan = Vegetarian and dairy free)?

-7.Compare the average amount of Vitamin B12 for the vegan and non-vegan recipes.
+7. Compare the average amount of Vitamin B12 for the vegan and non-vegan recipes.
 How reliable are the results?

-8.Compare the average health Score for both types of recipes (vegan vs non-vegan).
+8. Compare the average health Score for both types of recipes (vegan vs non-vegan).

-9.Create a new column: "VeganWeek" where you decrease the price of vegan products by 10%, but only if they already cost more than 100.
+9. Create a new column: "VeganWeek" where you decrease the price of vegan products by 10%, but only if they already cost more than 100.

-10.Among the non-vegan recipes, find the one requiring most time to prepare.
+10. Among the non-vegan recipes, find the one requiring most time to prepare.
 How is it called?

-11.Build a model using linear regression on this dataset
+11. Build a model using linear regression on this dataset